 Baptism at St. James United Church

 Your interest in Baptism suggests two things: that you are interested in being baptized as an adult OR that you are blessed with the privilege of sharing your life with a child and wish to nurture spiritual development of this new life.
 We congratulate you and offer to support you in this significant beginning of you or your child’s spiritual growth.
 Here, we will focus on infant/child baptisms.
-Should you wish to have an adult baptism ceremony, please call St. James church at 705-436-5225.
+Should you wish to have an adult baptism ceremony, please call St. James at 705-436-5225.

-It is important that you to understand before going any further that the decision to baptize your infant is yours to make.
+It is important that you understand, before going any further, that the decision to baptize your infant is yours to make.
 The congregation of St. James has already decided that they want to welcome your child.
 Children have a very special place in the life of our church family and we take great delight in every opportunity to receive a child by Baptism in the name of Jesus Christ.
 However, as much as we want to welcome your child, this is a decision which only you can make.
 You have to decide if you are ready to accept your responsibility as Christian parents or sponsors.

 As with other churches, we have our own policies that are based in the fundamental belief that Baptism is the rite of initiation in the Christian community.
 Consequently, it is impossible to separate the sacrament from your own relationship with the church.
-Below is some information that will help you understand the meaning of Baptism so that you can then decide whether you are ready to make this decision for the sake of your child.
+Below is some information that will help you understand the meaning of Baptism, so that you can then decide whether you are ready to make this decision for the sake of your child.
 We hope that you will choose to say YES, but we cannot take away your responsibility to decide.